calmm-js/partial.lenses/README.md

 #### <a id="on-indexing"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/index.html#on-indexing) [On indexing](#on-indexing)

 Optics in this library support a simple unnested form of indexing.
-When focusing on an array element or a object property, the index of the array element or the key of the object property is passed as the index to user defined functions operating on that focus.
+When focusing on an array element or an object property, the index of the array element or the key of the object property is passed as the index to user defined functions operating on that focus.